 - IDDE and Post-Construction Stormwater Facility Maps Identifies the locations of all outfalls that are required to be screened.
 The maps are intended to be used when conducting the annual screening and tracking illicit discharges. - Outfall Inventory Provides a list of each campus' outfalls and attributes required by the General Permit.
+The inventory is in the MS4 Tracking spreadsheet. - Illicit Discharge Log A spreadsheet to assist with ensuring documentation required by the General Permit for each investigation regarding any suspected illicit discharge.
+To be completed by the BCC Director of Facilities and Safety or designee; but may require information from maintenance staff.
+The log is in the MS4 Tracking spreadsheet.

-As highlighted throughout this Manual, documentation of illicit discharge reports, investigations, and elimination actions is critical for demonstrating compliance to the General Permit.
+As highlighted throughout this manual, documentation of illicit discharge reports, investigations, and elimination actions is critical for demonstrating compliance to the General Permit.
 In the case of an illicit discharge, BCC's General Permit requires, at a minimum, the following information: